 If you’re getting married in a large space, the thought of decorating can be quite daunting.
 But don’t panic.
 We’ve got a tactic.
 Focus most of your energy into one area – dotting a few decorations around the place won’t have half as big an impact as concentrating that creativity in one area of the room.
 And what better space to focus on than the backdrop to the ceremony itself.
 We’ve picked some of our favourite creative DIY wedding ceremony backdrops to give you some ideas.

-Forget traditional arches – get married under colourful, glittering piñatas.
+Get married under colourful, glittering piñatas.
 Why not?
-These custom decorations by Scene Setter will set your happy little scene perfectly.
+These custom decorations by Little Gatherer will set your happy little scene perfectly.

 Once you’ve decided which amazing backdrop you want, get all hands on deck and start creating.
 Wedding DIYs are so much more fun with your friends involved, so you should definitely ask for some help.
 If you don’t fancy creating a patchwork honeymoon fund or wedding registry, asking friends and family to give their time and skills rather than a gift is a brilliant option.
 Just make a patchwork to show everyone what you need, whether it’s help creating your ceremony backdrop or someone to DJ for an hour, then send it out to friends and family so they can choose which bit to help with.
 You can keep track of who’s doing what in your account, and then easily send thank yous to everyone involved.
 Hooray.
 Just customise our readymade DIY Wedding patchwork or create your own from scratch.